-If you experience problems connecting remotely to an MBean server using JMX (as described in Using JConsole to access the Derby MBeans and Using custom Java code to access the Derby MBeans), it may be helpful to obtain some tracing information.
+For details on connecting remotely to an MBean server, see Using JConsole to access the Derby MBeans and Using custom Java code to access the Derby MBeans.

 The JMX implementation in the Oracle JDK uses the java.util.logging API to log JMX traces.
 For example, in order to trace SSL connection issues, set the system property java.util.logging.config.file as shown in the following:

-'''

 java -Djava.util.logging.config.file=logging.properties MyJmxClient

-'''